 Solidarity draws people together during a crisis, and brands that work with influencers can benefit from this sense of “strength in numbers.”

-Consumers are then able to see your brand as an organization committed to helping them.
-Your brand becomes a leader of a broader social movement that empowers others, rather than one that makes money off of people’s vulnerability.
+Consumers are then able to see your brand as a leader within a broader social movement that empowers others, rather than one that makes money off of people’s vulnerability.

 Influencers are uniquely qualified to engage audiences with relevant content.
-From an agility standpoint, influencers can intuit the needs of their audience and create content on demand.
+They are more in tune with their audience and can better understand the needs of their online communities.

 Brands that want to create authentic media during the COVID-19 pandemic are most successful when they partner with influencers.
-Not only will influencers help your brand produce authentic media content effectively, but they will give you invaluable insight into the concerns and needs of your ideal consumers.
+Not only will influencers help your brand produce authentic messaging effectively, but they will also give you critical insights into the hidden needs of your ideal consumers.

-While many economic side effects of the coronavirus remain to be seen, you need your marketing dollars to go farther.
-Any marketing approach you choose must generate more robust results.
+While many economic side effects of the coronavirus remain to be seen, you need your marketing dollars to go farther than they did prior to 2020.
+Therefore, any marketing approach you choose should generate more robust results.

 Digital Marketing Institute (citing Tomson research) declared that influencer marketing generates over a 600% return on average.